kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ## Exploration of the Idea

 The goal of this operator is to give constant feedback about the security status of our Kubernetes Cluster.
 It collects and scans container images using an external tool that can run in a Pod and consequently as a Job.
-In our test, we will install the custom resource in the default namespace.
+In our test, we will install the custom resource in the default namespace.í

 The controller-manager will be subscribed to certain events and therefore notified by the Kubernetes API each time a new Pod is started and it will look into the connected database in order to decide if it should start a new scan Job or not.
 Successful Jobs return their results by calling an endpoint on the REST API that is provided by the operator.
 The service that connects to the operator deployment can be accessed from the outside either through an ingress or by using port-forwarding.